matpompili/matpompili.github.io/content/home/experience.md

     location: Delft, The Netherlands
     date_start: '2021-11-01'
     date_end: '2022-02-28'
-    description: |2-
+    description: >-
-        - In the group of Prof. Ronald Hanson I improved the capabilities of the physical layer of our quantum network stack to control multiple qubits, as well as upgraded one of the NV center quantum network nodes for future experiments.
+      In the group of Prof. Ronald Hanson, I improved the capabilities of the physical layer of our quantum network stack to control multiple qubits, as well as upgraded one of the NV center quantum network nodes for future experiments.
-        - Additionally, I led initial efforts for collaborations with quantum start-ups for custom hardware and software development.
+      Additionally, I led initial efforts for collaborations with quantum start-ups for custom hardware and software development.

   - title: PhD Candidate
     company: QuTech, Delft University of Technology